Zoom - Web & Video Conferencing

 How Do I Access It?

 A Zoom Host Licence is required before creating a zoom meeting.
 The host license gives you the ability to use Zoom on multiple devices and video conference tools, such as computers, iPads, and the polycom units in some lecture rooms.
-The licence will be attached to your @waikato staff account.
+The licence will be attached to your @waikato account.
 The licence is free of charge.
 You will need to install Zoom first then follow the Single Sign On instructions (on the same page) to obtain your host licence.

 This allows the following features and functions: